-BREAKDOWN: Samer (Sumair) Dhillon is a 6-foot-7, 200-pound sophomore who adds to the Trojans depth in the frontcourt.
+BREAKDOWN: Samer (Sumair) Dhillon is a 6-foot-7, 210-pound junior who adds to the Trojans depth in the frontcourt.
 He is one of the first Indian basketball player to compete in a BCS conference.

 2013-14: Dhillon played in three games and scored two points and grabbed one rebound.
 Made his collegiate debut on Nov.
 21 vs. West Alabama when he played one minute and had a rebound and a missed shot.
 His second game was vs. Howard on Dec.
 29 when he played two minutes and took one shot.
 Scored his first points with a basket at Stanford on Feb.
 20. Given the Dr. James Zumberge Award at the team's 2014 banquet for having the top GPA on the team.

 HIGH SCHOOL: Dhillon averaged 13.6 points and 11.0 rebounds and served as team captain as a senior at Inderkum High.
 He helped lead his team to its first TCC league title in school history and the most wins in school history.
 Dhillon was also class valedictorian and the student body president.
 He finished high school with a 4.5 GPA.